 Why should you visit?

-One of the coolest capitals in Europe, Berlin is a vast, sprawling city which has a lot to offer the curious traveller.
+One of the coolest capitals in Europe, Berlin is a vast, sprawling city that has a lot to offer the curious traveler.
 Notably, Berlin was the location of one of the most significant historical events of the 20th century: The fall of The Berlin Wall.
 Today, a significant portion of that wall remains and has been turned into a thought-provoking work of art for all to see.
 While there are many documentaries and photographs of the wall, nothing is quite the same as seeing the wall with your own eyes and maybe getting a glimpse into what it meant to the people living in the city at the time.
 Now the longest street gallery in the world, the East Side Gallery is definitely worth dedicating part of your trip to.
-Wrap up warm with a take-away coffee, whilst marvelling at the dizzying amount of artwork that is free for all to see, guaranteed to make you think, and leave you understanding Berlin a little bit better.
+Wrap up warm with a takeaway coffee, whilst marveling at the dizzying amount of artwork that is free for all to see, guaranteed to make you think, and leave you understanding Berlin a little bit better.

 From 1961 to November 1989, The Berlin Wall split Germany’s capital in two, separating the east from the west, and friends and family from their loved ones.
 As well as being a physical barrier, the wall represented a divide between two ideologies – The German Democratic Republic and the rest of Germany.
 Want to know why over 1km of that wall remains standing today?
 When the wall eventually came down in November 1989, a number of artists sought to reclaim something which has been untouchable for so long, by creating works of art on a portion of the wall.
 By doing this the artists turned what was a symbol of division into one of freedom, both creatively and socially.